 - 1/6th to Leadership Pillar (The Mission Continues)

 As part of the grant application, each lead activation partner will complete a plan to reinvest the grant in a way that will help accomplish existing Got Your 6 commitments.
 This investment includes re-distributing the grant amount to supporting nonprofit partners based on the staff time and investment they have put into achieving the previous years’ commitment goals.

 In order to receive the grant, each year, lead nonprofit partners must submit detailed information on the following:

-Got Your 6 uses the funding received from sponsors and funders to support activation and awareness-driving activities through public relations, marketing, web, social media, production, events, advertising, and campaign management.
+Got Your 6 uses the funding received from individual donors, sponsors and funders to support activation and awareness-driving activities through public relations, marketing, web, social media, production, events, advertising, and campaign management.
 Sponsors of Got Your 6 are also our corporate and nonprofit partners in the campaign’s effort to bridge the civilian-military divide.
 Got Your 6 works with each sponsor to determine the most effective methods by which they can help change the conversation in America, so that veterans are perceived as leaders and civic assets.

 In 2012, Be the Change, Inc. reported operating expenses for Got Your 6 of $688,505.
 BTC retained $110,300 from the Got Your 6 campaign, all of which was spent on expenses related to the fiscal sponsorship of Got Your 6—including staffing, travel, overhead, and administrative expenses.
 Got Your 6 also received $2,796,740 in in-kind and pro bono support in 2012.